 Once the little hummers got used to me, they relaxed a bit and resumed their feeding and chasing of one another.
 I would love to have better photography skills to show you how they land and then dive deep into the long tube of the trumpet vine to sip.

-I have listed a few of the hardier ones for you: Butterfly Bush, Agastache (anise hyssop), Purple Coneflower, Black-eyed Susan, Russian Sage, Caryopteris, Honeysuckle, Sunflower, Elderberry, many of the herbs in flower, Zinnia (annual), Redbud, Lupine, Dogwood, Lilac.
-Other plants that pollinators enjoy: Basil, Borage, Cosmos, Hyssop, Lavender, Marjoram, Mexican sunflower (Tithonia), and Mint.
+Other plants that pollinators enjoy: Basil, Borage, Cosmos, Hyssop, Lavender, Marjoram, Mexican sunflower (Tithonia), Zinnia (annual), Mint and many of the herbs in flower.
 And this is just the tip of the iceberg!
 Research plants for your area.

 Add plants that flower at differing times of the year, early spring through late fall.
 Honeyees feeding in later autumn are storing up honey for the winter and need plentiful sources of nectar.